• Kracker Archive

 By the time of John’s death, he had flown over 550 hours.

-In a letter to John’s parents dated 29 July 1943, the squadron Wing Commander wrote, “During the six weeks your son had been with my squadron, he had taken part in 11 operational sorties and was developing into a first rate captain.
+In a letter to John’s parents dated the 29th July 1943, the Squadron Wing Commander wrote, “During the six weeks your son had been with my squadron, he had taken part in 11 operational sorties and was developing into a first rate captain.
 He carried out his operational missions cheerfully and with confident courage and had achieved considerable success.
 We are most sorry to have lost him.”

 John was a gentle, loving and thoughtful man and was much loved by his family and friends, especially his parents, his sisters Olive and Betty, and his fiancée Jean.
 He was, and always will be, a true hero.